 The Samuel M. Kaynard Distinguished Visiting Professorship in Labor and Employment Law was established in 2000 by the family and friends of Samuel M. Kaynard, a distinguished educator and practitioner in the labor and employment law area, who was a professor of law at Hofstra University School of Law.
 The Professorship supports the appointment of a visiting professor each year who will teach a course in the labor or employment area.

 The Joseph Kushner Distinguished Professorship in Civil Liberties Law was established in memory of the late Joseph Kushner, who headed a real estate concern involved in development and acquisitions in New Jersey.
 He was a survivor of the Holocaust and was keenly interested in the protection of civil liberties.
-The Professorship is endowed by contributions from his son, Charles Kushner, a graduate of the Hofstra Law School Class of 1979.
+The Professorship is endowed by contributions from his son, Charles Kushner, a graduate of the Maurice A. Deane School of Law Class of 1979.
 It promotes scholarly activities in civil liberties law.
 The Professorship is currently held by Professor Leon Friedman.

 The Walter H. “Bud” Miller Distinguished Professorship in Business, established in 1980 in recognition of Mr. Miller’s business acumen, community involvement and concern for higher education.
 Its purpose is to foster teaching, research and training in the field of marketing and management.
 The Professorship is currently held by Professor Barry Berman, a faculty member who has a distinguished record of teaching and scholarship in the field of business.